 So far, the duration of the painting process has been approximately one week.
 This has included drying times which are extended in colder temperatures.

 Some paints take longer to dry than others and application methods contribute to the rapidity of paint drying and curing too.
-It is wise to plan for the expected outcome and assess how long these projects will take.
+It’s wise to plan for the expected outcome and assess how long these projects will take.

-It is difficult to always accurately predict drying times or number of coats required, especially with unfamiliar paints.
-So, plan for the longest duration of painting expected for your project.
-This will help to plan your schedule and work environment around current painting projects.
+It is difficult to accurately predict drying times or the number of coats required, especially with unfamiliar paints.
+Plan for the longest duration of painting expected for your project.
+This will help to plan your schedule and work environment around other painting projects.